ubiV/HArdenix0r/README.md

 **Hardenix0r**

-Hardenix=r is a Python (3.6) script developed for hardening purpouses.
+Hardenix0r is a Python (3.6) script developed for hardening purpouses.

 It's a WIP project so don't expect to run smoothly (yet).